madprops/huebot/README.md

 List of rooms to connect at startup.

+>protected_admins

+These is the list of "superusers".

+These are admins that can't be removed through commands.

+Only they can add or remove more normal admins.

+Can't be edited programatically, it's hardcoded.

 >files_location

 This is if you want to have multiple bots sharing the same files.